 - Heat.
 There are many therapists who recommend ice for back pain and i think that’s pretty silly, ice is only good for the initial stages of trauma or swelling due to injury and strain.
 If the back pain is a buildup of tension and stress on the muscle, you may find that a heat pack or a hot water bottle placed over the area for 10 – 15 minutes can be of great benefit.
 If you have no heat pack or hot water bottle you can use an ordinary drink bottle filled with warm water as a substitute.
 Don’t use boiling water as this may burn.

-Other wise if all those tips didn’t work or you prefer someone to treat you while you relax and enjoy getting worked on i will be happy to give a treatment for you at the clinic.
-Thank you for your time hope you enjoyed this article.
-Hope to see you back again (no pun intended).
+Otherwise if all those tips didn’t work or you prefer someone to treat you while you relax and enjoy getting worked on, i will be happy to give a treatment for you at the clinic.

 Dr Luan Pham.